chilammps/Ovito/README.txt

    This modifier has been contributed by Lars Pastewka.
  - Added the 'Wigner-Seitz analysis' modifier, which can identify vacancies and interstitials in a lattice.
  - Added a file importer for NetCDF files.
 Code was contributed by Lars Pastewka.
- - Added more input variables to the 'Compute property' and 'Expression select' modifiers.
+ - Added more input variables to the 'Compute property' and 'Expression select' modifiers (e.g. reduced particle coordinates and simulation cell size).
  - Fixed bug in CFG file importer, which did not read triclinic simulation cells correctly.
  - Fixed shader compilation error on OpenGL 2.0 systems and some other OpenGL related issues.